401-advanced-javascript-beasleyDOTcom/api-server/README.md

 I had to revert to a previous days commit and kinda lose some work in order to get stuff working.
 I am finally starting to understand the goal and am excited to actually get to play with the features we learned this week.
 ## Technical Description
+# day11
+# mongod --dbpath ./file location you want your data to be stored in(database)
 swagger url:
 https://app.swaggerhub.com/apis/beasleyDOTcom/ooops/0.1
 ### How to Start